-CUSEF also funds a number of annual exchange programs, including for members of Congress, state and local officials, historically black colleges and universities, as well as several journalist delegations, including one for students of journalism.
+CUSEF also funds a number of annual exchange programs, including for members of Congress; state and local officials; and historically black colleges and universities; as well as several journalist delegations, including one for students of journalism.
 CUSEF often partners with the Center for American Progress, the American Foreign Policy Council, and the East-West Institute.
 However, each partnership is different.
 The Center for American Progress, for example, pays its own way in its work with CUSEF.
 CUSEF also funds projects with think-tank analysts who are not China scholars, such as a project on US-China relations in the Arctic.
-One think-tank analyst who was involved in the CUSEF-funded "Creating a Pacific Community" project became uncomfortable with the overall orientation of the project and dropped out.
+One think-tank analyst who was involved in the CUSEF-funded Creating a Pacific Community project became uncomfortable with the overall orientation of the project and dropped out.

-C.H.
-Tung is personally proactive, often visiting the United States and meeting with think-tank experts.
+C. H. Tung is personally proactive, often visiting the United States and meeting with think-tank experts.
 On one occasion, he encouraged an American scholar to write an article together with a noted Chinese scholar on the South China Sea.
-He also offered to establish a massive program with one institute in which the think tank would train Chinese Party School officials on free market economics (the idea was eventually rejected by the think tank).
+He also offered to establish a massive program with one institute in which the think tank would train Chinese Party School officials on free-market economics (the idea was eventually rejected by the think tank).
 In addition, CUSEF has funded the publication of at least two books in which US analysts were involved.
-In both cases, the analysts state that C.H. was "hands-off" in the process.
-Yet, in another instance, when a US scholar approached the CUSEF for possible funding of a major book on US-China relations, the foundation insisted on two conditions: that half of the contributors be Chinese scholars, and that the foundation would have the right to review the manuscript prior to publication.
+In both cases, the analysts state that Tung was "hands-off" in the process.
+Yet, in another instance, when a US scholar approached the CUSEF for possible funding of a major book on US-China relations, the foundation insisted on two conditions: that half of the contributors be Chinese scholars, and that the foundation have the right to review the manuscript prior to publication.
 The American scholar in question refused these conditions and looked elsewhere for support.

-Taiwan's TECRO also supports work at several think tanks.
-In rare cases-because one usually excludes the other-US think tanks end up accepting funds from both Taiwan and mainland China sources.
+The Taipei Economic and Cultural Representation Office (TECRO), Taiwan's diplomatic mission in Washington, DC, also supports work at several think tanks.
+In rare cases-because one usually excludes the other-US think tanks end up accepting funds from both Taiwanese and mainland Chinese sources.